friendly-bits/geoblocker-bash/README.md

 <details> <summary>Read more:</summary>

 - I paid much attention to compatibility with typical Unix utilities, so the scripts should work even with embedded distributions.
 - That said, embedded hardware-oriented distributions may be missing some required utilities.
 OpenWRT, for example, comes by default without Bash, and without the 'comm' and 'bc' utilities which are required for the scripts to work.
 So these utilities need to be installed in order for the scripts to work.
-For more info on OpenWRT compatibiliy, read the [OPENWRT.md](/OPENWRT.md) file.
 - Some (mostly commercial) distros have their own firewall management utilities and even implement their own firewall persistence across reboots.
 The suite should work on these, too, provided they use iptables as the back-end, but you probably should disable the cron-based persistence solution (more info in the [Pre-requisites](#Pre-requisites) section).
 - Scripts check for dependencies before running, so if you are missing some, the scripts just won't run at all.
 </details>